hani1026/geantprop-documentation/geantprop_guide_en.rst

 A class responsible for step-by-step processing.
 It only processes the **primary particle** to which the Geant service is assigned.

-#.
-MMC Track Segment Creation : When the accumulated path of the current track's particle exceeds `binSize`, it finalizes the current track and starts a new one.
+*  MMC Track Segment Creation : When the accumulated path of the current track's particle exceeds `binSize`, it finalizes the current track and starts a new one.

-#.
-Energy Loss Calculation : It calculates the amount of energy lost by recording the start and end energies for each segment.
+*  Energy Loss Calculation : It calculates the amount of energy lost by recording the start and end energies for each segment.

 TrkStackingAction
 ------------------------

 A class that passes newly created secondary particles to the callback.

-``TrkDetectorConstruction``
+TrkDetectorConstruction
 ------------------------

 A class that defines the geometry and materials of the simulation world.